ibm-cloud-docs/cis/about-rule-sets.md

 * `root`: Used for a phase entrypoint ruleset at the instance level
 * `zone`: Used for a phase entrypoint ruleset at the zone level

-If a 404 status code is received when fetching an entrypoint ruleset, the particular ruleset phase likely doesn't exist and must be created with the update API for the [zone level entrypoint](/apidocs/cis#update-zone-entrypoint-ruleset) or [instance level entrypoint](/apidocs/cis#update-instance-entrypoint-ruleset).
-When creating the ruleset, Use the intended phase and set the request body to `{ "rules": [] }`.
+If a 404 status code is returned when fetching an entrypoint ruleset, the particular ruleset phase likely doesn't exist.
+Create it by using the updated API for the [zone level entrypoint](/apidocs/cis#update-zone-entrypoint-ruleset) or [instance level entrypoint](/apidocs/cis#update-instance-entrypoint-ruleset).
+When you create the ruleset, use the intended phase and set the request body to `{ "rules": [] }`.

 For instructions on deploying rulesets that use entrypoint rulesets for WAF managed rules, see [Deploying managed rulesets](/docs/cis?topic=cis-deploying-rule-sets).
 To learn how to override rulesets with entrypoint rulesets, see [Overriding managed rulesets](/docs/cis?topic=cis-overriding-rulesets&interface=cli).